Jack Ward Thomas

 Jack Ward Thomas (September 7, 1934 – May 26, 2016) was the thirteenth chief of the U.S. Forest Service, serving during the Clinton administration years of 1993–1996.

 He was born in Fort Worth, Texas.
 His undergraduate education and degree (a BS in wildlife management in 1957) was from Texas A&M University.
 He worked for the Texas Parks and Wildlife Department for ten years.
 Then while working as a USFS research biologist at Morgantown, West Virginia, he received an MS in wildlife ecology from West Virginia University.
 He headed a Forest Service research unit at the University of Massachusetts in Amherst.
 He received his PhD in forestry there in 1972.
 In 1974, he moved to La Grande, Oregon, working as the chief research wildlife biologist and program leader at the USFS Forestry and Range Sciences Laboratory.

-On December 1, 1993, he was appointed Chief of the U.S. Forest Service.
+On December 1, 1993, he was appointed Chief of the U.S. Forest Service, making him the first Forest Service chief to be hired from outside the ranks of the agency’s executive chain.
 During his time as head of the USFS, the Northwest Forest Plan was adopted.
 Jack became a member of the Boone and Crockett Club in 1994.
 After retiring from the Forest Service, he accepted a position as the Boone and Crockett Professor of Wildlife Conservation at the School of Forestry of the University of Montana in Missoula, Montana—a position he held until 2006 when he officially retired.

 He died on May 26, 2016, after a battle with cancer, at his home in Florence, Montana.